Soup333/Windows-Sandbox-Gaming-Guide/README.md

 # Windows-Sandbox-Gaming-Guide
-This is a guide to making a persistent Windows Sandbox and also using it for gaming
+This is a guide to making a mostly persistent Windows Sandbox and also using it for gaming :)

-Keep in mind that this still uses RDP which is outputting at around 30 fps.
-Though it seems running games at higher frame rates make it smoother and displays with BFI (Black Frame Insertion) improves the experience.
+Keep in mind that this still uses RDP which is limited to outputting at around 30 fps.
+Though it seems running games at higher frame rates makes it smoother and displays with BFI (Black Frame Insertion) improves the experience.

 # Prerequisites